valeriebussing/JessaBrainData_CNN/README.md

 Link to full text pdf: https://pmc.ncbi.nlm.nih.gov/articles/PMC6885128/

 ### Run script
-In order to run this script, make sure you have PyTorch installed, as well as some other essential libraries:
+In order to run this script, make sure you have PyTorch installed.
+You also need `anndata` to convert the dataset to AnnData format (`.h5ad`)

 `
-pip install torch scprep scanpy scipy pandas
+pip install torch anndata
+`

+You need to install several R packages to download JessaBrainData from the Bioconductor software:

+`Bioconductor`: For accessing the dataset `SingleCellExperiment`: To handle single-cell data `reticulate`: for Python-R interface

+In R, run:

+`
+install.packages("BiocManager")
+BiocManager::install()
+BiocManager::install("SingleCellExperiment")
+install.packages("reticulate")
 `